techidaily/site-review-topics/source/_posts/in-2024-how-to-changefake-your-infinix-smart-8-hd-location-on-viber-drfone-by-drfone-virtual-android.md

 ![dr.fone teleport mode](https://images.wondershare.com/drfone/guide/virtual-location-05.png)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Hpne0zPsZwU?si=yN5QDsG_WLb_Y3u-" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 The next method can serve as a last resort if using Dr.Fone is impossible.
 Be aware that they come with the trade-off of notifying other Circle members.
 Maintaining open communication within the Circle is crucial.
 Do these alternatives only when it’s necessary for your privacy.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/XoC2TGp1PLY?si=iH9xs76NhWn4pP-E" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### Method 2: Turning Off Mobile Data and Wi-Fi